 This page pertains to our available Vermont nature, wildlife and conservation resources.
 Examples are the VT Fish and Wildlife Department, information on invasive plants, Emerald Ash Borer, country foresters, climbing in VT, information on ticks, and so on.

 Visual resource to assist in identifying these important pollinators.

 Health Vermont has excellent information on this ‘blue-green algae’, that can cause serious illness in humans and can be fatal for pets if ingested.

 Emerald Ash Borer

 The Emerald Ash Borer is spreading northward and has now been found in several counties in Vermont.
+Roxbury is just outside the High Risk Area that encompasses part of Northfield.
 Each person can do his/her part to monitor for signs of this beetle in their woodlands/property.
-Using only local wood for burning can help stem the tide of this destructive beetle.
+Use only local wood for burning to help stem the tide of this destructive beetle.

 Vermont Invasives – Emerald Ash Borer page

 Vermont Invasives – Slow the Spread of EAB page